blundergat-155/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: does what it says on the can
 8-true_knowledge: prints the sum of the global variable and 128 which yields LEET
 9-divide_and_rule: divide two global variables
+10-love_exponent_breath: global variable to the power of another global variable